Founding of Ladle

 In August 2011 Will Braswell became the new Ladle director.
 Under his leadership we added an outreach to needy military families.
 Although this was very meaningful to these families, it had to be discontinued in 2016 when Will retired.
-During Will's time as the Ladle director we also added a case worker from Presbyterian Urban Ministries who is available on one Sunday a month to provide IDs, Birth Certificates, and addiction counselling.
+During Will's time as the Ladle director we also added a case worker from Presbyterian Urban Ministries who was available on one Sunday a month to provide IDs, Birth Certificates, and addiction counseling.

 In June 2016 John Savidge was hired as the new Ladle Director.
 One of the first things John and his wife Leslie did was to form a prayer team whose members sit at the tables with our guests, talk with them, pray with them, and take down written prayer requests.
 These requests are distributed to over 100 individuals who pray for our guests during the week.
 We have seen many answers to prayer.
 The discipleship class was moved to Wednesday evening and has grown to 70–90.
 A meal is served afterwards.
-In October 0f 2016 Ladle partnered with La Jolla Presbyterian church to form the San Diego Street Choir.
+In October of 2016 Ladle partnered with La Jolla Presbyterian church to form the San Diego Street Choir.
 They have performed in a number of community events and host an annual concert to raise money for the Monarch school for homeless kids.
 In August of 2017 Ladle began offering to our guests medical screening by volunteer doctors and nurses.
 In addition to providing these services each Sunday they now periodically take medical teams out on the street to provide medical services right where the homeless live.
 In 2021 Ladle began providing haircuts to our guests.
 Ladle also cooperates with San Diego Downtown Fellowship and the walk-with-me program of the San Diego Rescue mission to provide mentors to those transitioning off the streets.
 We are anticipating many more useful additions to the Ladle program in the future.